eseidel/flolo/README.md

 Is traversing through levels just represented as transforms on the model?
 Can you change the phases?
 Presumably only through rebuilding the root?

+Questions:
+* How does drag/drop work in Flutter?
+An animation?

-Simple is fast.k
+Simple is fast.
 Pipeline
-* Input
+* Input (hit testing)
-* Animation // Is this "behavior"?
-Is this run on the server?
+* Animation (transitory per-frame callbacks?)
-* Build
+* Build -- produces the GameObject tree and Behaviors
-* Layout // Is this basically physics?
+* Physics (or layout) -- adjusts GameObjects, collisions, etc.
-* Paint
+* Behaviors
+* Animation -- Sets renderers to right phases/times?
+* Render -- Clips to camera, masks for layers
 * Composite
 * Rasterize
 * Model (a tree of state)?